dear-clouds/better-mdl/README.md

 Better MDL is a project i'm working on to enhance the website.
 I've been using MDL since the very beginning and it hasn't improved that much over the years.
 So here I am, trying to make the website more friendly and modern!

-If you have suggestions, feel free to post them on [this post](https://mydramalist.com/discussions/general-discussion/88611-gathering-feedbacks), just keep in mind that there's a limitation to what I can do on with a userscript.
+If you have suggestions, feel free to post them on [this post](https://mydramalist.com/discussions/general-discussion/88611-gathering-feedbacks), just keep in mind that there's a limitation to what I can do with a userscript.

 _The themes I use in my screenshots is [Catppuccin](https://github.com/dear-clouds/mydramalist) and must be installed separately._